thomasneirynck/RTree2d/README.md

 RTree2d
 -------

 A fast and memory-efficient 2D RTree implementation for Javascript.
+Supports range searches and neirest neighbour searches.

 ## Installation